New & Used Lincoln Continental: In Depth

-Instead, it's the interior that Lincoln plans to use to distinguish the Continental from other luxury competitors.
-The design is "contemporary" and "warm," it says, meant to "appeal to culturally progressive clients who define luxury on their own terms – craving superior quality, craftsmanship, and safety."
+It's the interior that Lincoln plans to use to distinguish the Continental from other luxury competitors.
+The design is "contemporary" and "warm," it says, meant to "appeal to culturally progressive clients who define luxury on their own terms—craving superior quality, craftsmanship, and safety."
 Because it must satisfy owners both in North America and China, that translates to rich materials, a host of luxury features, and a particularly spacious and luxurious rear compartment.

 The new Continental is based on enlarged underpinnings from the mid-size Ford Fusion and Lincoln MKZ sedans.
-That means a V-6 powering the front wheels, or all four wheels, although the most powerful engine--a 400-horsepower twin-turbo 3.0-liter V-6--isn't available on the Ford.
+That means a V-6 powering the front wheels, or all four wheels, although the most powerful engine—a 400-horsepower twin-turbocharged 3.0-liter V-6—isn't available on the Ford.
 A host of active-safety systems will be offered, as well as a variety of interior colors, materials, and trims.

 The first 2017 Continentals will go on sale in the fall of 2016, with trim levels and specifications available closer to that date.